hpc-io/pdc/docs/readme.md

       + remote_reg: Remote region ID
     - Output:
       + Region ID
-    - Create a region with ndims offset/length pairs
+    - Create a region with ndims offset/length pairs.
+At this stage of PDC development, the buffer has to be filled if you are performing PDC_WRITE with lock and release functions.
     - For developers: see pdc_region.c.
 Need to use PDC_get_kvtag to submit RPCs to the servers for metadata update.
   + perr_t PDCbuf_obj_unmap(pdcid_t remote_obj_id, pdcid_t remote_reg_id)
     - Input: